Sleeping Bags

 610+ |

 Construction Method: Down is sewn into baffles (sausage like tubes).
 On cold weather bags, to prevent cold spots along stitching lines, two lots of baffles may be offset.
-On some recent artificial fibre bags, a glued together shingle method of constuction eliminates sewing altogether and results in a warmer bag.
+On some recent artificial fibre bags, a glued together shingle method of construction eliminates sewing altogether and results in a warmer bag.
 Other aids to warmth include having the bag shaped to your body (mummy shaped), a neck collar to prevent warm air escaping, a well fitted hood and a down-filled baffle behind the zip.